 Pachymetra resistance ratings are calculated from the severity of infection in a test clone compared to standard varieties in inoculated bench trials.
 The graphic includes the rating and the 95% confidence interval for each variety.
 The confidence interval is influenced by factors such as the number of times a variety has been tested and variability of Pachymetra infection within each trial.
-For example, the variety KQ228[®] has been tested in 37 trials and has a narrow confidence interval from 4.4 to 5.4 while for the newer variety, SRA21[®] has only been tested in five trials and ranges from 3.5 to 5.9 and SRA22[®] has only been in two trials and ranges from 1.2 to 3.2.
+For example, the variety KQ228^b has been tested in 37 trials and has a narrow confidence interval from 4.4 to 5.4 while for the newer variety, SRA21^b has only been tested in five trials and ranges from 3.5 to 5.9 and SRA22^b has only been in two trials and ranges from 1.2 to 3.2.
 Rating confidence will improve as more data are collected.
-The Pachymetra rating for SRA21[®] has been revised from Intermediate-Resistant to Intermediate using this new method of analysis.